Vineethneeraj/assesment/README.md

 1) Assesment to upload CSV data into mysql.
 2) first install modules in requirements.txt file.
 3) To Flush data more efficiently we can use infile variable if data and file is in same system.
+4) created a temporary cloud with mysql database and I provided the credentials